 Pamela Benskin is currently a Senior Laboratory Analyst with the City of Aurora Water Quality Control Laboratory, where she has worked for 27 years.
 Her work at Aurora Water focuses primarily on source water monitoring, analysis & management as well as on providing support to the operations group in optimizing treatment around source water quality changes.
 She has a Bachelor's Degree in Chemistry from the University of Colorado, Denver.

-I graduated from the School of Public and Environmental Affairs, Indiana University, in 1999.
-My first job was as an intern on Oswego Lake (Portland, Oregon).
-The Oswego Lake internship allowed me to get hands-on experience with alum, hypolimnetic aeration, fish screens, and herbicide treatment for Brazilian Elodea.
-After 3 years of being the Oswego lake manager, I moved to Denver, Colorado to work for Metro Wastewater Reclamation District.
-This career move allowed me to focus on more than one reservoir and to become more familiar with water quality regulations that affect lakes and reservoirs.
-I monitor and help manage Barr Lake and Milton Reservoir.
-Over the years, I have been involved with the Indiana Lake Management Society, Oregon Lake Association, CLRMA, and NALMS.
-I am a past president and secretary of CLRMA and started the Colorado Volunteer Lake Monitoring Program.
-I'm happy to be serving CLRMA again on the Board of Directors.
+Steve Lundt graduated from the School of Public and Environmental Affairs, Indiana University, in 1999.
+His first job was as an intern on Oswego Lake (Portland, Oregon), which allowed him to get hands-on experience with alum, hypolimnetic aeration, fish screens, and herbicide treatment for Brazilian Elodea.
+After 3 years he moved to Denver to work for Metro Wastewater Reclamation District.
+This career move allowed him to focus on more than one reservoir and to become more familiar with water quality regulations that affect lakes and reservoirs.
+He monitors and helps manage Barr Lake and Milton Reservoir.
+Over the years, he has been involved with the Indiana Lake Management Society, Oregon Lake Association, CLRMA, and NALMS.

 Andy Cross navigated a meandering path to Westminster's Water Quality Department, with stops at CU Boulder in the late 1980s, working as a Master Brewer installing brewing systems and creating beer recipes across the U.S., and finally resettling in Boulder.
 In the late 1990s he started working as a Plant Operator working on optimization projects for the City of Boulder.
 Andy moved to a Water Resources position in Westminster in 2001.
 At Westminster, he has set up a Profiler on Standley Lake, built multiple continuous monitoring stations, and is involved in a variety of watershed protection efforts.